hdorgeval/le-livre-des-rois/src/markdown/en/warner/05-zahhak/07-how-faridun-saw-the-sisters-of-jamshid.md

 The darkness of their minds by teaching them

-,The way of God and made them wholly clean ;
+The way of God and made them wholly clean ;

 For idol-worshippers had brought them up